DeadlyStream/ds-kotor-modding-wiki/en/pages/tools_overview.md

 ## Scripting ##

 These are tools that let you work with the game's programming language.
 If you want to spawn characters or other objects, give the player a reward for completing a quest, or create a new Force power, you'll need a script.
-KOTOR uses its own programming language, NWScript, which is very similar to C# and Java.
+KOTOR uses its own programming language, NWScript, which is derived from C.

 ### NWNNSSComp by Torlack, stoffe, and tk102